skycoin/skycoin/src/api/README.md

     password: wallet password
 ```

 This endpoint only works for encrypted wallets.
 If the wallet is unencrypted, the seed will not be returned.

+If the wallet is of type `bip44` and has a seed passphrase, it will be included
+in the response.
+Otherwise, the seed passphrase will be missing.

 Example: